Sand, sunshine, surfing, and scholarships in Florida attract many college students to America’s third most populous state.

 5. Doris W. Frey Memorial Scholarship

-The Southwest Florida Community Foundation grants nearly $500,000 yearly in scholarships like the Doris W. Frey Memorial Scholarship.
-This program is geared towards public or private high school seniors in Florida’s Charlotte, Collier, Hendry, Glades, or Lee counties who are committed to religious vocations of Christian service.
-Qualified recipients of these Florida scholarships must be entering accredited undergraduate programs in Florida for Christian ministry, education, pastoral counseling, or holistic nursing.
+The Southwest Florida Community Foundation grants nearly $500,000 yearly in scholarships.
+This includes the Doris W. Frey Memorial Scholarship.
+This program is geared towards public or private high school seniors.
+Applicants must live in in Florida’s counties of Charlotte, Collier, Hendry, Glades, and Lee.
+They must be committed to religious vocations of Christian service.
+Candidates for these Florida scholarships must be entering accredited undergraduate programs in Florida.
+Eligible areas of study include Christian ministry, education, pastoral counseling, and holistic nursing.

 Contact